Norse sea figure · Sea goddess

 Ran

 Ran is the wife of Aegir and the dread mistress of the sea who drags the drowned down to her hall with an insatiable net.
+She is the mother of the wave-maidens and the collector of everything the ocean refuses to return.

 Story shape